 5. Betel Nut

-People throughout Asia had been chewing areca seeds, more commonly known as betel nuts, for centuries before European sailors brought them to Europe during the Renaissance.
+People throughout Asia had been chewing areca seeds, more commonly known as betel nuts, for centuries before sailors brought them to Europe during the Renaissance.
 The nut, used like a kind of chewing tobacco pouched in the lip, is basically a warm, low-grade stimulant, and remains a popular recreational drug throughout Asia.
-It is also a main cause of the region’s high rates of oral cancer.
+It is also a leading cause of the continent’s high rates of oral cancer.

 Also from Africa, but from the center-west of the continent and much, much stronger than Khat, is the alkaloid Ibogaine, found in the bark of a shrub Tabernanthe Iboga.
 Used for millennia as a powerful spiritual tool in a range of rituals and ceremonies, “Africa’s ayahuasca” has more recently found use as a way to help people kick a range of addictions, including heroin, meth and tobacco.
 But unlike other treatments, studies show that Ibogaine doesn’t just “change your frame,” it actually works on your brain receptors to alleviate the physical pains of opioid withdrawal.

 Humans have been using opium derived from poppy flowers since at least the middle of the fourth millennium BC, when we know it was grown in Southwest Asia, still a major region for cultivation.
 Word, samples, and later a heavy trade spread to Europe and East Asia through the Silk Road, and the rest is, well, history.
 Today some form of opium can be found in every hospital in the world.
-Thanks to the recent over-prescription of opium-based medications like Oxycodin, almost as much can be found, sadly, on the street corners of the surrounding cities and towns.
+Almost as much can be found on the street corners of the surrounding cities and towns.